bkuzmanoski/dotfiles/readme.md

 - **VS Code**

   - Sync settings and extensions
-  - Position Command Center in center
+  - Position Command Center in center of window

 - **Xcode**